anurag-kqi/MI-7-systems/Team_01/design.md

           struct teacher prev*;
         }

+  Comment: Where are you keeping track of num_record?
+What is your hash header structure?

   2. Reading of records at the start of the program:

     - read_stud/read_teacher function, taking student data file as